cobragt2000/f1-25-telemetry-for-home-assistant-multi-console/readme.md

-FORK of Original - Adding multi-console support.
+FORK of Original - With Added Items:

+**Completed Additions:
+Multi-Console support.
+Entities tied to name/port number, shouldn't be a limit on consoles.

+**Pending Additions:
+C/F temp selection.

-# F1 25 Game Telemetry for Home Assistant
+# F1 25 Game Telemetry for Home Assistant Multi Console

 A high-performance custom integration for Home Assistant that brings real-time telemetry from EA Sports' **F1 25** game directly into your smarthome.